Deadline: March 15, 2023

 1st Annual Equity & Social Justice Grant

-Grants in the amount of $500 will be awarded to PhD or master’s students at the Graduate Center to support interdisciplinary research related to equity, health, and learning for CUNY students.
-In particular, we are looking for research projects that explore the challenges and opportunities that students face outside of the classroom that impact their success inside of the classroom, including but not limited to access to transportation, health care (including mental health), housing, food, living wages, and internet/digital devices.
+Grants in the amount of $500 will be awarded to master’s students at the Graduate Center to support interdisciplinary research related to equity, health, and learning for CUNY students.
+In particular, we are looking for research projects that explore the challenges and opportunities that students face outside of the classroom that impact their success inside of the classroom, including but not limited to access to transportation, health care (including mental health), housing, food, and internet/digital devices.